All Episodes

 You don't see Andrew McCabe having to sell his house.

-I just think the the double standard that has been shown by those at the upper echelon of the FBI towards Trump folks versus Clinton people and Obama people has been abhorrent.
+I just think the double standard that has been shown by those at the upper echelon of the FBI towards Trump folks versus Clinton people and Obama people has been abhorrent.

-Oh, what did it have to do with Russia?
+What did it have to do with Russia?

-We know that we know that McCabe got just got fired for lying under oath multiple times.
+Well, I mean, if hang on a second, we know that McCabe just got fired for lying under oath multiple times.

 No, Donald Trump had nothing to do with the firing.